open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 Make Attack Rolls equal to the attacks attribute of the weapon being used.
 Each roll is a d6 trying to equal or beat the attacking model's Skill attribute.
 When multiple models attack with the same weapon against the same unit, roll the combined number of these attacks together.
 Every successful roll is a hit.

-- **Close Range Penalty**: Attack Rolls against a target unit within 1 inch of your unit count as having a Skill of 6, instead of the attacking model's Skill attribute.
+- **Close Range Penalty**: Attack Rolls against a target unit within 1 inch of your unit only hit on a roll of a 6, instead of using the attacking model's Skill attribute.
 However, weapons with the Assault special rule don't suffer this penalty.
-- **Rush Penalty**: Models using 3 or more Command Points this activation suffer a -1 penalty to their Attack Rolls.
+- **Rush Penalty**: Models using 3 or more Command Points this activation suffer a -2 penalty to their Attack Rolls.
 - **Height Advantage**: Gain a +1 to your Attack Roll when attacking a target at a lower height level.
 - **Obscured Penalty**: When attacking a target with an obscured line of sight, suffer a -1 penalty to your Attack Roll.

-#### Step 3 - Defence Rolls
+#### Step 2 - Defence Rolls

-For every successful hit against a target unit, the target player makes Defence Rolls equal to the Damage attribute of the weapon being used.
+For every successful hit against a target unit, the target player makes a Defence Roll.
 Roll a d6 trying to score equal or higher than that unit's Defence attribute.
 This roll is reduced by the attacking weapon's Piercing attribute, and may be modified to the point where it will automatically fail.
 Each failed Defence Roll results in the target taking 1 point of damage.

-#### Step 3 - Apply Damage
+#### Step 3 - Counter Rolls

-When a unit takes damage, it loses 1 hit point for every amount of damage that equals its Toughness attribute.
-For instance, a unit with a Toughness of 1 will lose 1 hit point for every point of damage, while a unit with a Toughness of 3 would lose 1 hit point for every 3 points of damage.
+For each point of damage a unit takes, it must test to see if it can counter the damage, or if it will lose a Hit Point.
+Roll a d6, to counter the damage you must equal or beat a specific target based on the rules below:

+- If the Damage attribute of the weapon is **less than the targets Toughness** you counter the damage on a roll of 3+.
+- If the Damage attribute of the weapon is **equal to the targets Toughness** you counter the damage on a roll of 4+.
+- If the Damage attribute of the weapon is **more than the targets Toughness** you counter the damage on a roll of 5+.
+- If the Damage attribute of the weapon is **double, or more than double, the targets Toughness** you counter the damage on a roll of 6+.

+#### Step 4 - Reduce Hit Points

-The target player assigns the lost hit points to one model in the target unit, except the leader unless it's the only model remaining.
-If that model is reduced to 0 hit points, it's destroyed, remove it from the game, and select another model.
+The target player assigns all lost hit points to one model in the target unit, starting with any model that has already lost hit points.
+If that model is reduced to 0 hit points, remove it from the game as destroyed and select another model.
 Continue doing this until you have assigned all the damage to models, or until every model in the unit has been removed.
 If a model loses hit points but isn't reduced to 0, it can be useful to place a die or marker next to the model, indicating the remaining hit points.
-If your unit takes damage and has a model that has already taken damage in a previous attack, assign any new damage to that model first.
-This way, a unit only needs one dice to display remaining hit points.

 ### Action: Ability